weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 Welcome to the Quickstart guide for Weaviate, an open-source vector database.
 This tutorial is intended to be a hands-on introduction to Weaviate.

-In the next ~20 minutes, you will:
+This Quickstart takes about 20 minutes to complete.
+It introduces some common tasks:
-- Build a Weaviate vector database, and
+- Build a Weaviate vector database.
-- Query it with:
-    - *semantic search*,
+- Make *semantic search* query.
-    - an added *filter* and
+- Add a *filter* to your query.
-    - *generative searches* to transform your search results with a large language model (LLM).
+- Use *generative searches* and a large language model (LLM) to transform your search results.

 #### Object vectors